-11 Books Featuring Characters On The Autism Spectrum
+11 Books Featuring Characters With Autism

 Whether you're aware of it or not, it's very possible you know someone with autism.
 According to Autism Speaks, 1 in 68 children are affected by autism in some form or another.
 What's more?
 The prevalence of autism is only increasing — it's actually the fastest-growing developmental disorder Stateside — and, as it stands, there is no cure.
 Those are some alarming figures.

 Because living with autism isn't easy, one way that those who have been diagnosed can feel less alone is through seeing characters much like themselves represented across media.
 The good news is that we're seeing a larger number of film, television, and literary characters now land proudly on the spectrum.
 It's a pretty beautiful thing!

 To celebrate growing neurodiversity in fiction, I've gathered 11 books not only featuring important characters with an official diagnosis on the autism spectrum, but also featured in plots that aren't about their diagnosis.
 Hopefully in the future there will be many more!